-- 1. Immediately tell your line manager or Designated Safeguarding Lead - 2.
-Write careful notes of what you witnessed, heard or were told - 3.
-Sign, date and pass your notes to the Designated Safeguarding Lead - 4.
+- 1. Ensure the young person is safe. - 2.
+Immediately tell your line manager or the Deputy/ Designated Safeguarding Lead - 3.
+Write careful notes of what you witnessed, heard or were told - 4.
+Sign, date and pass your notes to the Designated Safeguarding Lead - 5.
 Ensure that no situation arises which could cause any further concern